 Peta Clarke lives and breaths the animals she works with.
-With close to twenty years experience working as a professional animal trainer in a variety of areas both in Australia and America, she has engulfed herself during that time in the practical and theoretical application of reinforcement training in the training and care of literally thousands of animals.
+With over twenty years experience working as a professional animal trainer in a variety of settings both in Australia and America, she has engulfed herself during that time in the practical and theoretical application of reinforcement training in the training and care of literally thousands of animals.

 While Peta’s first love is working with dogs, her experiences in the field of animal training range from elephants to goldfish.
 As a trainer and presenter of animal shows in zoos on several continents, she has had the

 opportunity to work with many exotic animals, but has focused her work in this area on working with free-flighted birds and marine mammals.
 Whether it is a seal or a seagull, Peta has found that every interaction with different species taught her more about being a good dog trainer.
 She believes working with free-flighted birds was a real turning point in her understanding of the power of reinforcement training.
 “I thought I was using positive reinforcement well when I would work with dogs, but after I started training birds – animals that can just fly away if they are not interested in you, and later seals – animals that could kill you if they wanted to, I realised that being a good animal trainer isn’t just about results, but treating animals with respect and empathy.
 Thing is when you treat animals in this way your training results improve dramatically.
 “I have learned that if an animal does not feel safe and secure with you they can never give you their best”.